“Technology is so much fun but the fog of information can drive out knowledge.”

-This Daniel Boorstin quote regarding the computerisation of libraries is from the New York Times in July 1983.
-35 years on, it is probably more relevant now than it was then.
+The title is actually a quote from Daniel Boorstin regarding the computerisation of libraries is from the New York Times in July 1983.
+Over 35 years later, it is probably even more relevant now than it was then.

 The demand by attendees to be active participants during events has led to an increase in the use of technology.
 And when integrated well, technology can have an incredibly positive impact on the outcome of the event and the experiences of the attendees.
 However, there are also many pitfalls along the way that can have the opposite effect.